dJPoida/ha-bom-weather-card/README.md

 If you receive this message when debugging the card in Home Assistant, it usually means that you haven't started the rollup web server by running

+### "The edit UI is not available when in YAML mode."

+This message appears when you try to edit the Test View in the Test Dashboard.
+Unfortunately the test dashboard is controlled by the .yaml in this repo and thus can't be edited.
+Create a new view in the Overview dashboard to manually create instances of this component and experiment with the edit component.

+### Can't edit the default dashboard

+This dashboard is initially controlled by Home Assistant.
+To to take control of it:

+- Click the pencil (edit) button in the top right
+- Select the three dots menu and select "Take Control"

 # Links and References:

 - [custom-card-helpers Documentation](https://custom-cards.github.io/custom-card-helpers/index.html)